slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"History does not repeat, but it does rhyme."
 -- Mark Twain*

-> *"Don’t bother fighting the old; just build the new."
--- Kevin Kelly*

 > *"The historian is not really interested in the unique, but in what is general in the unique."
 -- Edward Carr*

-> *"Every new medium transforms the nature of human thought.
-In the long run, History is the story of information becoming aware of itself."
--- James Gleick*

-> *"The years say, what the days can’t tell."
--- Anonymous*

 > *"Life is understood backwards, but must be lived forwards."
 -- Soren Kierkegaard*

+> *"The years say, what the days can’t tell."
+-- Unknown*

-You are your memory, however you can’t start a new chapter of your life if you keep re-reading the last one.
+You are your memory.

+However you can’t start a new chapter of your life if you keep re-reading the last one.
 The past may be a nice place to visit but certainly not a good place to stay.
 Let go your past failures.
 They are meant to guide you, not to define you or determine your future.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

 > *"The past is entirely contained in your head.
 It is nowhere else.
 The present is all that exists and that is where you exist." (...)
 "Changing your interpretation of your past is often just as good as changing your past."